TobyX-Corp/phantom-react/docs/animation.md

   },
 });

-ViroAnimations.registerAnimations({
+Animations.registerAnimations({
     animateColor:{properties:{material:"blueColor"}, duration:3000},
 });
 ```
 Because material animations can move from one material to any other material, you can use this feature to animate between textures, lighting models, and more.

 ## Skeletal Animation
 Skeletal animation is a technique for animating complex geometries; for example, to make a humanoid character walk.
 These animations are typically authored in 3D graphics software, and exported as FBX files.
-Viro has full support for these animations.
+Phantom has full support for these animations.
 For more information, please see the 3D Objects guide.